Gates McFadden: Season 1

 In 1987, McFadden was cast as Dr. Beverly Crusher on Star Trek: The Next Generation.
 The Crusher character was slated to be Captain Jean-Luc Picard's love interest; another important aspect of the character was being a widow balancing motherhood and a career.
-McFadden clashed with Maurice Hurley, head writer and showrunner, about the characterization of Dr. Crusher; she later stated, "I definitely pissed off Hurley.
-Because I kept saying 'Why is it that I've raised this genius kid...and yet every time there's anything serious it's only the male characters who talk to him?'"
-She was also highly critical of the episode "Angel One", labeling it sexist.
+McFadden clashed with Maurice Hurley, head writer and showrunner, about the characterization of Dr. Crusher.
+McFadden later stated, "I definitely pissed off Hurley.
+Because I kept saying, 'Why is it that I've raised this genius kid...and yet every time there's anything serious it's only the male characters who talk to him?'"
+She was also highly critical of the episode "Angel One," labeling it sexist.
 At Hurley's demand, McFadden's contract was not renewed at the end of the season.
 In her place, Diana Muldaur joined the production as the Enterprises new chief medical officer, Dr. Katherine Pulaski, for the second season.